Meet the DOS Staff

 Short bio coming soon!

-Ms. Neas assists the Dean of Students, the Director of the Center for Civic Engagement and oversees the Dean of Students Office.
+Ms. Keller assists the Dean of Students and oversees the Dean of Students Office.
 She serves as the primary contact on behalf of Dean Spellman and provides support in the daily operations of each department within the office.
+Cynthia manages the DOS motor pool, supervises the DOS Student Assistants and makes arrangements for Commencement.
 She earned her bachelor’s degree in Integrative Studies from Arizona State University.
 Stop by to see her anytime and you will always be greeted with a warm smile and a positive attitude, provided she has had her morning coffee and has a full candy bowl.

 Ms. Hughes provides assistance in the areas of Residential Life and Orientation, including room changes, meal plans, health insurance, and dorm damage.
 A native Californian, she is a graduate of Cal State Fullerton with a BA in Communication.
 She hopes you will drop by Heggblade if you have any questions regarding residential life.
 Even if you don’t have a question, stop by and visit ‘Wilson,’ the automatic red candy dispenser, which will cheerfully provide a handful of M&M’s, Skittles or jelly beans.